sdncoder/sdncoder.github.io/wiki/ipfm.md

 * BW of all senders on a leaf must equal BW of the links going to each spine from that leaf.
 * In broadcast most endpoints are unidirectional - placement of senders and receivers are important to ensure CLOS architecture is non-blocking.

+#### Load balancing
+* PIM enables multicast routing across subnets/networks.
+* When multiple paths exist, ECMP is used.
+* ECMP uses hashing to determine which path is used for a flow.
+* ECMP is not bandwidth aware, could ressult in uplink saturation.
+*

 #### Relevant links: